List of Donald Duck universe characters: Bolivar

 Bolivar is a non-anthropomorphic St. Bernard dog belonging to Donald Duck.
 He first appeared in the Mickey Mouse cartoon Alpine Climbers where he rescued Pluto from freezing in the snow, the two later found by Mickey and Donald to be drunk on Bolivar's own brandy.
 He also appeared in the Silly Symphonies cartoon More Kittens under the name "Tolivar".

 Later on he appeared in the newspaper comic strips as Donald's dog.
 Ever since 1938, Bolivar has been a prominent member of the Duck family.
 He has even been used by Carl Barks as a companion for Huey, Dewey and Louie, and appears now and then in recent stories (the artist Daniel Branca had Bolivar as one of his favorite characters).

 In some comic strips Bolivar had a son named Behemoth, who disappeared without a trace later on.

 Bolivar has also been called Bornworthy and Bernie, as his name is rather controversial for being a Disney character (see Simón Bolívar).
 Nevertheless, from 1992 onward the original name Bolivar has almost always been used in the United States.

 He is thought to have been created by Al Taliaferro.
-In some dialects, Taliaferro rhymes with Bolivar.

 Bootle Beetle

 Bootle Beetle is a "bootle beetle" who appears in cartoon shorts as an old man telling his grandson flashback stories of his youth and Donald Duck serves as his nemesis.
 He first appeared in Bootle Beetle (1947) dodging Donald's attempts to catch him for his bug collection.
 In his next short Sea Salts (1949), he is a long time friend of Donald, both of them marooned on an island.
 His next appearance is in The Greener Yard (1949), in which he is tempted to have a go at Donald's vegetables.
-In the last short Morris the Midget Moose (1950) he narrates the story of the same name.
+In his final appearance in Morris the Midget Moose (1950), he narrates the story of the same name.
 Another "bootle beetle" named Herman appears in the Disneyland anthology series version of Mickey and the Beanstalk narrated by his friend Ludwig von Drake.